Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 SUMMARY

-Obstructive sleep apnea (OSA) occurs when the pharyngeal airway gets plugged by the tongue base; sometimes with soft tissues such as the distal end of the soft palate filling in the space between the tongue base and the pharyngeal wall to complete the seal in the nasopharynx; and sometimes with the epiglottis functioning as the stopper in the hypopharynx.
+Obstructive sleep apnea (OSA) occurs when the pharyngeal airway gets plugged by the tongue base; sometimes with soft tissues such as the distal end of the soft palate filling in the space between the tongue base and the pharyngeal wall to complete the seal that functions as the stopper in the nasopharynx; and sometimes with the epiglottis functioning as the stopper in the hypopharynx.
 Because the obstruction usually occurs at multiple levels of the pharynx, surgery is only predictably effective if it is multi-level.
-CPAP is usually effective, because it prevents the negative pressure during inspiration from sucking the tongue back into the pharynx, and ballooning out the pharynx makes it too large to get obstructed at any level above the epiglottis; but compliance with CPAP is poor, and continuous positive pressure is bound to impair the intermittent negative pressure that powers cerebrospinal fluid drainage through the glymphatic system.
-Mandibular advancement is more tolerable than CPAP; but it has limited effectiveness, because the mandible is only loosely attached to the tongue base and surrounding soft tissues.
-Now ineffective mandibular advancement appliances can be amended with new devices that also control the soft tissues involved in the obstruction, making oral appliances effective enough to become a first line treatment for OSA.
+CPAP is usually effective, because it prevents the negative pressure during inspiration from sucking the tongue back into the pharynx, and ballooning out the pharynx makes it too large to get obstructed at any level above the epiglottis; but compliance with CPAP is poor, and it is likely to interfere with glymphatic drainage.
+Mandibular advancement is more tolerable than CPAP; but it's not always effective, because the mandible is only loosely attached to the tongue.
+Now ineffective mandibular advancement appliances can be amended with easily tolerated mechanical devices that directly control the tongue and the soft palate.
+In dentate patients, the first stage of treatment includes moderate mandibular advancement and a soft palate elevator, the second stage includes "pinning" the tongue against the advanced mandible, and the third stage includes adding tongue base titraters to the sides of the tongue holding device to gradually pry the tongue base off the pharyngeal wall.
+In denture wearers, tongue holding is especially effective, because the tongue gripping surfaces can extend all the way out to the cheeks, and the light steady pressure on the denture base plates from the cushioning of the tongue keeps the denture base plates comfortably seated.
+However, any advancement would apply pressure to the edentulous ridges, therefore the tongue is simply held against the upper denture base plate to prevent it from dropping back into the pharynx.
+The FDA clinical study in denture patients with untreated obstructive sleep apnea will run from April 2024 until April 2025.
+The combination of soft tissue controls and mandibular advancement could make oral appliances effective enough to become a first line treatment for OSA.

-PATHOPHYSIOLOGY - OSA has complex anatomic, physiologic, and sensorimotor aspects; but the obstruction event at its core is choking on the tongue base and/or epiglottis - the only structures in the area with the physical features necessary to form a stopper capable of plugging the airway.
+PATHOPHYSIOLOGY - OSA has complex anatomic, physiologic, and sensorimotor aspects; but the obstruction event at its core is choking on the tongue base and/or epiglottis - the only pharyngeal structures with the physical features necessary to form a stopper capable of plugging the airway.
 In the oropharynx, the tongue base can directly contact the pharyngeal wall to plug the airway.
-In the nasopharynx, loose soft tissues can fill in around the tongue base like a gasket to complete the hermetic seal there.
-In the hypopharynx, the epiglottis can close like a trap door (floppy epiglottis), which may not respond to CPAP; or the weight of the tongue base can push it closed.
+In the nasopharynx, loose soft tissues can fill in the narrow gap between the tongue base and the pharyngeal wall like a gasket.
+In the hypopharynx, the weight of the tongue base can close the epiglottis like closing a trap door (floppy epiglottis), which may not respond to CPAP.

-Some researchers blame OSA on “collapse” of the pharyngeal walls.
-The human pharynx is a collapsible tube formed by rings of constrictor muscles, and its integrity depends on the tonus in those muscles; however loss of tonus in the pharyngeal walls can only lead to obstruction of the airway by allowing the nasopharyngeal soft tissues to get sucked like a gasket into the narrow space between the tongue base and the posterior pharyngeal wall in the oropharynx or hypopharynx.
-Researchers who blame collapse of the pharyngeal walls cite the model of a Starling resistor, in which the rate of flow through a collapsible tube within a pressurized chamber can be controlled by changing the pressure in the chamber, and the flow can be stopped if the pressure in the chamber is greater than the pressure in the tube.
-Such a condition would require the pressure from the weight of the soft tissues surrounding the pharynx to be greater than the suction produced by a diaphragm desperately trying to inhale - an unlikely scenario.
+Some researchers blame OSA on “collapse” of the pharyngeal walls, and they cite the model of a Starling resistor, in which the rate of flow through a collapsible tube within a pressurized chamber depends on the pressure in the chamber; and the flow through the tube stops if the pressure in the chamber is greater than the pressure in the tube.
+However, in this case, the pressure in the chamber is the weight of the soft tissues surrounding the pharynx, which is much less than the negative pressure produced by a diaphragm desperately trying to inhale.
 Endoscopic viewing make some obstructions appear concentric, with the airway surrounded by a circle of tissues that seems to keep becoming smaller until the airway flow stops completely; but loose pharyngeal tissues cannot just tighten around the airway like a noose, because plugging the airway requires a stopper.
 People don't choke on loose tissues, they choke on a piece of meat.
-Removing the gasket from the obstruction must be considered short-term treatment, because other tissues can fill in later to form a new gasket; especially if they continue to get stretched out by remaining apneic incidents and there is no change in the functional environment that drew them into the retroglossal gap to begin with.
+The "collapse" that occurs when supplied air pressure drops below a threshold level is the soft tissues getting sucked into the narrow gap between the tongue base and the pharyngeal wall like a gasket.

 Other researchers blame OSA on an inadequate neuromuscular arousal mechanism - commonly described as the muscles relaxing too much during sleep.
 The patency of the unsupported portion of the pharyngeal airway is maintained by the tonus of the pharyngeal dilator muscles, which increases as much as necessary during inspiration.
 Experimental airway obstruction in monkeys causes the genioglossus to pulse in synchrony with inspiration.1 Similarly, airway obstruction in humans triggers a rapid increase in tonus of the pharyngeal dilator muscles (loop gain) until the arousal threshold is reached and breathing is restored.
 Researchers have found that some people with high loop gain over-react, which destabilizes the ventilatory system, leads to more disturbances, and prevents the return of normal breathing; and those researchers have found medications that can prevent such destabilization by reducing loop gain.
 Researchers have also found that some people with low arousal thresholds have their sleep repeatedly disturbed by events that are not associated with desaturation, suggesting that a portion of their limbic system may have become sensitized to partial obstructions of the pharynx and then over-reacts, much like a pain pathway that has undergone central sensitization; and they have found medications that can increase arousal thresholds to minimize their sleep disturbances.
 While medications that alter the neuromuscular response to obstruction may be useful in managing some OSA patients, an inadequate neuromuscular response cannot be considered the cause of the problem, because muscles normally relax during sleep.